 The official date for the general election is set to be announced within days with talk of a short postponement to allow political party logos on all ballot papers.
-The big news is a reported negotiations between the Pheu Thai Party and the Democrat Party which would see a divide bridged in Thai politics.
+The big news is a reported negotiation between the Pheu Thai Party and the Democrat Party which would see a divide bridged in Thai politics.
 Such a deal would allow a possible return to civilian rule in a coalition government with both parties combining to elect Pheu Thai leader Khunying Sudarat Keyuraphan as Thailand’s next Prime Minister.
-Former PM Abhisit Vejjajiva would be elected to the Presidency of the Parliament and a there would be a division of cabinet seats.
+Former PM Abhisit Vejjajiva would be elected to the Presidency of the Parliament and there would be a division of cabinet seats.

-There was a strong speculation this week that Thailand’s election could be postponed from the February 24th date with the Election Commission due to make a statement following an anticipated royal decree, which will officially set the date for the first time.
+There was strong speculation this week that Thailand’s election could be postponed from the February 24th date with the Election Commission due to make a statement following an anticipated royal decree, which will officially set the date for the first time.
 The government has been anxious to stick with the existing date, which is the earliest possible opportunity to hold the poll.
 Meanwhile, talks are reported to be taking place between the Pheu Thai Party and Democrat Party with a view to a coalition government once the new parliament meets after the election.
 The reports, which have been denied, quote senior figures and strategists in both political organisations.

 Thailand is still gearing up for an election at the end of February but there was some confusion this week that the election may not, after all, take place on the date anticipated since late last year.
-The Thai government has insisted that February 24th is still the date for the election, in response to speculation from some media quarters, that a 30 day postponement may be required for technical and logistical purposes.
-The issue is concerned with logos for political parties on ballot papers which assume a new importance in Thailand with the new party list electoral count procedure, at both national and local level.
+The Thai government has insisted that February 24th is still the date for the election, in response to speculation from some media quarters, that a 30-day postponement may be required for technical and logistical purposes.
+The issue is concerned with logos for political parties on ballot papers which assume a new importance in Thailand with the new party-list electoral count procedure, at both national and local level.

 Thai government adamant on 24th February date but called on the Election Commission to explain matters